moray95/AwesomeSwiftSocks/README.md

 ### 2. Connections and servers

 Connections are the abstraction of the `ClientSocket` class.
-It manages a connection to a remote host without blocking your any thread.
+It manages a connection to a remote host without blocking your current thread.
+It is similar to `NSURLConnection` but offers more flexibility.
 To handle a connection, you need to implement the `SocketConnectionDelegate` protocol:

 ```swift
 /**